 |Weight||96kg (15st 1lb)|

 It has taken Owen Farrell precious little time to impress with his game management and goal-kicking prowess for Saracens in the Aviva Premiership and in European competition.
-Five years ago, he became the youngest player at the time to make his debut in the professional game.
+Six years ago, he became the youngest player at the time to make his debut in the professional game.

 Owen had added to his two appearances for the 2011 Grand Slam England U20 side with another four in the IRB Junior World Championship in Italy.
 He landed five penalty goals and converted the only try of the Aviva Premiership final by James Short when Saracens won the title for the first time, by beating Leicester Tigers 22-18, at Twickenham in May 2011.